“They can bake a bread for us. Do you want that?” Coen asked, scrolling down his iPhone and reading Moritz’ message.

 The weather has been extremely pleasant with 23 degrees but also freezing cold, including a shower of wet snow, and we’ve had a couple of stormy nights.
 It’s May 8 and I am still wearing a woolen sweater.
 Summers are late in this Siberian part of the world.

 As to the question what next, well, we came to Ulan Ude and got our visas for Mongolia with the intent to go there after our stay at the Taiga Pitch Offroad Camp.
 However, I interpreted the Russian visa rules differently than they are and so we changed plans once more.

-This change would give us a splendid, leisurely one month of camping and slowing down around Lake Baikal.
-Or so we thought.
-On our last evening at the campsite the Land Cruiser revealed yet another unpleasant issue that needs urgent attending and that will keep us in Ulan Ude for now.
+However, on our last evening at the campsite the Land Cruiser revealed yet another unpleasant issue that needs urgent attending and that will keep us in Ulan Ude for now.
 That’s for another story though.

 - We’ve added the Taiga Pitch Offroad Camp to Ioverlander.